-As we approach tax season and more people have student loans, finding the best options to deduct their student interest charge is important.
+As we approach tax season, student loan repayment becomes top of mind, especially finding the best options to deduct student interest.
 The question is how much student loan interest is deductible?
 Another analysis not often examined is whether I should give up the deduction?

 Since 2016, more student loan borrowers are using the Income-Driven Repayment (IDR) methods such as Income Based Repayment (IBR), Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE).
 With this change, the traditional loan repayment strategies also changed.
 By using the IDR method, the taxpayer needs to do some additional tax planning if you are using or considering an IDR method.
 The IDR methods use a borrower’s Adjusted Gross Income (AGI) to determine the amount they will be paying which directly related to their income and taxes.